Writing down your career/academic goals and related action steps can increase your chances of achieving these goals – by as much as 42%!!

 The more aware, planful, and strategic we are, the more likely we will be able to achieve our work/life goals.
-Give your career exploration and decision-making process a serious boost by drafting a career and academic plan.
+Give your career development a boost by drafting a career/academic plan.
 These plans are most effective when they include a mix of short and long-term SMART goals, next steps, and time frames.

 Career Planning Overview

 Career Exploration & Decision-Making Organizers

 - Goal & Action Planning Template

 - MA Work-Based Learning Plan (WBLP) – Although the WBLP is used to assess the growth and performance of interns and employees, it can also be used as a self-assessment and goal setting tool.
 What employability skills (aka “soft skills”) could be stronger (page 1)?
 What professional development goals could you add to page 2?
 Now add some time frames, strategies, and resources to greatly increase your chances of success.